-He graduated with a Bachelors degree in mechanical engineering from Ryerson University in Canada, and a Masters degree in Media and Journalism -with distinction- from Newcastle University in the UK, and alternated between various careers.
+He graduated with a Bachelors degree in mechanical engineering from Ryerson University in Toronto, and a Masters degree in Media and Journalism -with distinction- from Newcastle University in the UK, and alternated between various careers.

 He is a lifelong human rights and media activist, and helped co-found a media activist group in Michigan in the early 2000s to monitor bias and propaganda in the media.
 His writings have been published in numerous papers and websites.